 Take her to lunch.
 Take her for walks.
 Encourage her to look to her mother for more activities, but you should still participate as much as possible.

 Don’t reward her forays into the masculine.
 But don’t make her beg for your attention by making forays into the masculine.
+If pretending to be a boy is the only way to get any positive attention from you, then she will pretend to be a boy.

 Love her for who she is.
 Not for who she thinks you want her to be.